Open-Ended Reinforcement Learning with Neural Reward Functions: Introduction

-Here, we propose a new method for open-ended, unsupervised skill discovery.
-We devise an iterative process which creates pairs of neural reward functions together with policies that can solve the corresponding reward function.
-Each policy corresponds to a skill that the agent has learnt.
+We devise an iterative process which creates pairs of neural reward functions and policies.
+The policy optimizes the corresponding reward function.
+Each of them corresponds to a skill that the agent has learned.
 The neural reward function is a neural network that maps the current observation to a scalar reward.
 In each iteration, the neural reward function is modified to differ from the previous one.
 This results in increasing the complexity of the encoded task.
-Then, a new skill is learnt that optimizes this reward function.
-We devise several techniques to transfer the knowledge from previously learnt skills.
-These mechanisms enable learning of the most complex reward functions that our method creates.
+Then, a new skill is trained to optimize this reward function.
+We devise several techniques to transfer the knowledge from previously learned skills.
+These mechanisms enable learning the most complex reward functions that our method creates.
 In fact, we show that some of the functions are impossible to learn from scratch.

 We empirically test our framework in a diverse set of environments.
 First, we apply it to a simple 2d navigation task.
 This lets us perform experiments quickly and gain a solid empirical understanding of the different components of our method.
 Then, we apply it to three robotic environments where we have continuous high-dimensional observations and actions.
+In contrast to previous methods, our approach can deal with high-dimensional input directly without feature engineering.
 Finally, we apply it on the challenging Montezuma's Revenge Atari game which has visually rich pixel based observations and discrete actions.
 Despite their differences, our method manages to learn useful and interesting skills in all of them.
-This shows that neural reward functions are equipped to encode meaningful tasks in very diverse environments.
-We highlight the most important findings of this paper: \begin{itemize} \item Solve a 2d maze that cannot be solved by using random exploration. \item Acquire complex skills including performing front- and back-flip in the \textsc{Half-Cheetah}, running in all directions in \ant and \textsc{Humanoid}, standing and jumping on one leg in \textsc{Humanoid}. \item Learn to run as fast in \hum as a supervised RL agent trained for tens of millions of steps. \item Achieve a higher Particle-Based Mutual Information Metric \cite{gu2021braxlines} than approaches that use expert knowledge for feature engineering. \item Collect the first key and reach the second room in Montezuma's Revenge. \end{itemize}
+This shows that neural reward functions are equipped to encode meaningful tasks in diverse environments.
+We highlight the main contributions of this paper: